Fixed-Parameter Extrapolation and Aperiodic Order: for contained in a discrete subring of

-In this section, consider the case where $\lambda$ belongs to a discrete subring of $D$.
-We start with an easy lemma that will also be used in Section~\ref{sec:alg-int}.
+In this section, consider the case (hinted at in the previous section) where $\lambda$ belongs to a discrete subring of $\complexes$.
+We start with two standard lemmas that characterize the discrete subrings of $\complexes$.

 \begin{lemma} Suppose $D$ is a subring of $\complexes$ that is discrete in the induced topology.
-Then $D$ cannot contain two distinct points less than unit distance apart.
+Then no two distinct elements of $D$ are less than unit distance apart.
 Consequently, $D$ is (topologically) closed, and $D\intersect\reals = \ints$. \end{lemma}

 \begin{proof} Suppose for the sake of contradiction that $a,b\in D$ are such that $0<|a-b|<1$.
-Then $(a-b)^n\in D - \{0\}$ for all integers $n>0$, and $\lim_{n\rightarrow\infty} (a-b)^n = 0$.
+Then $(a-b)^n\in D \cmpl \{0\}$ for all integers $n>0$, and $\lim_{n\rightarrow\infty} (a-b)^n = 0$.
 This means that $0\in D$ is an accumulation point of $D$, and hence $D$ is not discrete.
 The other two consequences follow immediately. \end{proof}